Economy Watch: Progress on U.S. Debt Ceiling Still Unclear

 - Jul 22, 2011

-A solution of sorts to the Greek debt crisis seemed to emerge on Thursday from the political leaders who stand to have the most egg on the faces if the Eurozone turns out to be a failure–Germany and France, as well as the president of the European Central Bank.
-The idea: debt relief for Greece, along with Ireland and Portugal before long.
-Just don’t call it a default.
-Even though technically it seems to be one.
+A solution of sorts to the Greek debt crisis seemed to emerge on Thursday from the political leaders who stand to have the most egg on the faces if the Euro-zone turns out to be a failure: Germany and France, as well as the president of the European Central Bank.
+The idea is debt relief for Greece, along with Ireland and Portugal before long.
+Just don’t call it a default, even though technically it seems to be one.

-The Conference Board said on Thursday that its Leading Economic Index for the United States increased 0.3 percent in June to 115.3 (2004 = 100), following a 0.8 percent increase in May and a 0.3 percent decline in April.
-The largest positive contributions came from money supply, the interest rate spread and building permits.
+The Conference Board said on Thursday that its Leading Economic Index for the U.S. increased 0.3 percent in June to 115.3 (2004 = 100), following a 0.8 percent increase in May and a 0.3 percent decline in April.
+The largest positive contributions came from money supply, the interest rate spread, and building permits.

 “The economy faced some recent unexpected headwinds, including a shortage of auto and electronic parts from Japan after the earthquake, and damaging tornado and flooding activity in the U.S.,” Ken Goldstein, an economist at the Conference Board, said in a statement, followed by (perhaps) an understatement: “Another potential headwind is the debt ceiling issue, which could result in a financial crisis in the near term if not resolved.”

 Investors didn’t seem to be worried about the foggy conditions in Washington on Thursday as more optimistic reports came in about the euro-zone deal on Greek debt.
 The Dow Jones Industrial Average gained a sizable 152.5 points, or 1.21 percent, while the S&P 500 was up 1.35 percent and the Nasdaq advanced 0.72 percent.